-The Fund's principal financial liabilities consist of amounts due to a related party, other payables and net assets attributable to unitholders.
+The Fund's principal financial liabilities consist of amounts due to a related party and other payables.
 The Fund has financial assets such as financial assets at fair value through profit or loss and bank balances.
 The Fund's financial assets and liabilities arise directly from its operations.